Why Breaking Up Was The Right Choice

 Seeing the “Good” in Your Break Up and Why Breaking Up was the Right Choice

-Of course, breakups are hard and often incredibly painful to go through – even if breaking up was the right choice.
+Of course, breakups are hard and often incredibly painful to go through — even if breaking up was the right choice.
 There is loss and grieving to do when your heart is broken.
-It’s especially difficult if you’re not the one who called things off.
+It’s especially difficult if you’re not the one who called things off, or when you feel blindsided by the end of your relationship.
 You have the right to be sad and hurt.

 At the same time, from my perspective of walking through the “stay or go” experience with so many people, I understand that in reality, this breakup was probably a blessing for you in the long run — breaking up was likely the right choice for both of you.
 While you may not be ready to “get over it,” you can take comfort in knowing that there are reasons that this breakup may be beneficial to you both.